ANNarchy 5.0.0

 All traces are then reset to 0 for the next trial.
 Weight changes are clamped between -0.0003 and 0.0003.

-As ANNarchy applies the synaptic equations at each time step, we need to introduce a boolean learning_phase which performs trace integration when 0, weight update when 1.
+As ANNarchy applies the synaptic equations at each time step, we need to introduce a global boolean learning_phase which performs trace integration when false, and allows weight update when true.

 synapse = ann.Synapse(